-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.

 Variable input subsidies discontinued or effective only during the period of planned economy

 Energy subsidy for greenhouses (1992-2004) - partial compensation of cost of natural gas and stove fuel, and electricity used in greenhouses.